Many people looking to purchase NFA Firearms wonder if they should put the guns into a special kind of trust called an NFA Gun Trust.

 3. CLEO signatures/certifications are no longer required

 The biggest complaint against the CLEO approval requirement was that it allowed one person to over-rule a democratically elected legislature’s laws allowing the possession and use of NFA firearms.
 The requirement originally allowed the local law enforcement, who at the time was in the best position to know who should and should not possess an NFA firearm in their jurisdiction, to advise the ATF on how they should rule on the application.
-In modern times, however, the federal government is in a much better position than local law enforcement to determine who is permitted to posses an NFA firearm.
-Also, some CLEOs didn’t want to sign the form in fear that they might somehow be held liable for any wrongdoing the part of the possessor.
+In modern times, however, the federal government is in a much better position than local law enforcement to determine who is permitted to possess an NFA firearm.
+Also, some CLEOs didn’t want to sign the form in fear that they might somehow be held liable for any wrongdoing by the possessor.

 As you can probably tell, this issue intersected with the federal government not being able to conduct a background check on members of an NFA trust.